 Despite the weakening, authorities warned of the risk of secondary disasters caused by continued heavy rain, including flooding and falling objects.
 Utility crews are also checking power systems across the entire grid.

-Following Typhoon Saola, Typhoon Haikui is approaching the southeastern coast of China and is forecast to make landfall on Taiwan island on the evening of September 3 before heading west toward the mainland province of Fujian.
-Taiwan’s two main airlines have canceled all flights on September 3 while the government has warned people to stay away from the coast and mountains.
+Following Typhoon Saola, Typhoon Haikui is approaching the southeastern coast of China and is forecast to make landfall on Taiwan island on the evening of September 3 before heading west towards the mainland province of Fujian.
+Taiwan's two main airlines have canceled all flights on September 3 while the government warned people to stay away from the coast and mountains.

 Tree falls on car on Lantau Island, Hong Kong

-Street scene in Causeway Bay, Hong Kong
+Street scene at Causeway Bay, Hong Kong

 The sign was blown away by the wind.